10 Infinity Focus

 According to equation (I4), the minimum subject size is thus not limited, but will grow proportional to the distance gf.
 Far away subjects may thus completely disappear, depending on their size and distance.

-11.2 Merklinger’s approach
+10.2 Merklinger’s approach

-Fortunately, this problem can be avoided if we focus at infinity.
+Fortunately, this problem can easily be avoided if we focus at infinity.
 In this case, all subjects in the scene are closer than the focus distance.
 Therefore, equation (I2) applies in all cases, and equation (I4) can be ignored.
 Furthermore, the fraction in equation (I2) disappears, and we get a surprisingly simple description of the minimum subject size

 s = a (I5)